-Study shows oxidants help maintain healthy blood pressureJanuary 17th, 2012 in Medical research
+Study shows oxidants help maintain healthy blood pressureJanuary 17, 2012 in Medicine & Health / Medical research

 (Medical Xpress) -- A new scientific study led by researchers at Kings College London has shown that oxidants, a family of molecules known to be involved in ageing and the development of cancer, also have a positive function in the body in helping to regulate blood pressure.